GabeOS-Arch/GabeOS/README.md

 "Finally, I'm proud of you.
 Anyways go to Gentoo-" [OptimiDev](https://github.com/OptimiDEV)

 [![Build ISO](https://github.com/GabeOS-Arch/GabeOS-Workflow-Dev/actions/workflows/build-iso.yml/badge.svg)](https://github.com/GabeOS-Arch/GabeOS-Workflow-Dev/actions/workflows/build-iso.yml)

-If this is failing, contact Gabriel immediately.
+If this is probably fine if failing.
+If it's not fine GabeOS is dead and we've transitioned to Slackware.

 ---